whoiscc/riog-project/Document/GameInterface.markdown

   event is triggered depends on context revision.
 Notice that some events are listened per shape, e.g. `event:mouseenter`, some events are listened per game, e.g. `event:swipe`.
 Most of the events are triggered by user interactive, and the most important exception is `event:timer`.
+* `context:*` should only appear in engines' feature tag lists, to indicate what context revision is supported by the engine.
+Because each game must specify what context revision it is using, so a dedicated `contextRevision` config key is required on game side.
 * Maybe more in the future.

 ----